-The Group makes regular deposits to pension funds and insurance companies.
+According to the Israeli Severance Pay Law - 1963, an employee who is dismissed, or who reaches the retirement age, is entitled to severance payments, in a sum equal, in essence, to 81/3% of his last monthly salary multiplied by the actual months of employment (hereinafter - "Severance Obligation").
 With respect to some of its employees, the Group makes such payments replacing its full Severance Obligation regarding those employees and, therefore, treats those payments as if they were payments to a defined contribution pension plan.
-With respect to most of the other employees, the Group makes such payments replacing only $(6\%)/(8\frac{1}{3}\%)$ of the respective Severance Obligation.
-Therefore, the Company treats those payments as payments to a defined contribution pension plan and treats the remainder $(2\frac{1}{3}\%)/(8\frac{1}{3}\%)$ as payments to a defined benefit pension plan.
-The Group's payments in respect of the abovementioned, as well as in respect of other contribution plans, during the years ended December 31, 2021, 2020 and 2019, were \$9.7 million, \$8.3 million and \$7.7 million, respectively.
+With respect to most of the other employees, the Group makes such payments replacing only (6%)/(81/3%) of the respective Severance Obligation.
+Therefore, the Company treats those payments as payments to a defined contribution pension plan and treats the remainder (21/3%)/(81/3%) as payments to a defined benefit pension plan.
+The Group's payments in respect of the above-mentioned, as well as in respect of other defined contribution plans, during the years ended December 31, 2023, 2022 and 2021, were US\$12.5 million, US\$11.8 million and US\$9.7 million, respectively.